intellifi-nl/webapi-doc/README.md

 Items
 -----

-The items resource will contain all RFID tags and Bluetooth LE (BLE) transponders that are detected by the Intellifi spots.
+The items resource will contain all [item](#item) objects that where detected by one of the connected [zones](#zone).
 They are automatically added as soon as they are are detected for the first time.
-The items resource is an abstraction that allows you to work with RFID tags and BLE transponders as if they where the same.
+The items resource couples a unique id to every item and gives a place to add more information to an item.

-Every item contains at least a unique id, the `code` and the `codetype_mask`.
+Every item contains at least a unique id (`item_id`), the `code` and the `codetype_mask`.
 You may add a label to the item.
-The item_id is the reference to the item that is used in all other places in the system.
+The `item_id` is the reference to the item that is used in all other places in the system.

 * `item_id`
 * `code`